-The Quick Checklist below should help you cover the basics.
+This Quick Checklist should help you cover the basics.
 If you haven't done each of these things or need more information on a particular step, or in general, continue reading beyond the checklist:

-- ☐ Who are your primary emergency contacts, both locally and out-of-state?
+☐ Who are your primary emergency contacts, both locally and out-of-state?